40 Years of Service

 He has oversight of CCBC's extensive school-based program, providing clinical support to school personnel and their students, assisting them in the development of crisis protocols and providing school-based crisis intervention.
 Additionally, Mr. Marcus provided testimony on behalf of the Plaintiffs in the Rosie D. Federal court case which has formed the basis for the mandated Children’s Behavioral Health Initiative to provide comprehensive behavioral services to seriously emotionally disturbed children.
 He continues to participate with stakeholders and with the state's operational teams regarding the implementation of the Child Behavioral Health Initiative.

-Ms. Bruder-Moore has developed residential, Clubhouse Model, and other recovery and rehabilitation focused services in New Jersey, California and Massachusetts.
-She has been active in the recovery and rehabilitation movement for over 30 years, where she has worked tirelessly to advocate for individuals diagnosed with a serious mental illness to have choice and control of their own lives, while utilizing the cadre of programs that offer housing, employment, education and social supports.
+Ms. Bruder-Moore has developed residential and other recovery and rehabilitation focused services in New Jersey, California and Massachusetts.
+She has been active in the recovery and rehabilitation movement for over 35 years, advocating for individuals diagnosed with serious mental illness or substance use disorders to have choice and control of their own lives, while engaging in programs that offer housing, employment, education, and social supports to sustain their growth.
+Ms. Bruder-Moore has a BA in psychology from Rutgers University in New Jersey and an MBA from Northeastern University in Boston.